Mauricio Dubon Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.68 team ERA that ranks 25th among all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.67).

-- Nationals pitchers combine to give up 90 total home runs at a rate of 1.4 per game (to rank 24th in the league).
+- Nationals pitchers combine to surrender the fifth-most home runs in baseball (92 total, 1.4 per game).

-- In his most recent time out on Friday against the Atlanta Braves, the right-hander went five innings, allowing one earned run while surrendering two hits.
+- In his last time out on Saturday against the Atlanta Braves, the left-hander went five innings, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.